 Work is an integral part of our life.
 We spend a significant amount of time at work and therefore, it is important to feel fulfilled.
 Sometimes we find new opportunities, better pay, or we just don't feel the excitement in our current position anymore.
 This is nothing wrong - it is normal.
 In fact, it is healthy to seek new challenges.

 Leaving a team - and sometimes friends - that we worked with for many years can be difficult.
-Emotions playing a big part of the decision-making process and everything following.
+Emotions are playing a big part in the decision-making process and everything following.
 After the decision is made, it needs to be communicated to your manager, HR partner, and your team.
 Finding the right words can be challenging.